BlakeSchultze/pCT_Reconstruction/README.md

 =========================================================================
 This program accepts information about the proton tracks and energy measurements acquired from various gantry angles and:

-(1) Extracts execution configuration, settings, options, and parameters from config file "config.cfg" and ART parameters are extracted from command line execution tags
+(1) Extracts execution configuration, settings, options, and parameters from config file "config.cfg" and ART parameters are extracted from command line execution tags\n

-(2) Removes irrelevant and statistical outliers from data set
+(2) Removes irrelevant and statistical outliers from data set\n (3) Performs hull-detection\n

-(3) Performs hull-detection

-(4) Performs MLP
+(4) Performs MLP\n

-(5) Reconstructs a pCT image via iterative projection methods
+(5) Reconstructs a pCT image via iterative projection methods\n